MME (drug)

-MME (2,4-dimethoxy-5-ethoxyamphetamine) is a lesser-known psychedelic drug.
-It is a dimethoxy-ethoxy analog of TMA-2.
-MME was first synthesized by Alexander Shulgin from ethylvanillin.
-In his book PiHKAL, the minimum dosage is listed as 40 mg and above, and the duration listed as 6–10 hours.
-Shulgin gives MME a ++ on the Shulgin Rating Scale.
+MME, also known as 2,4-dimethoxy-5-ethoxyamphetamine, is a lesser-known psychedelic drug.
+It is a dimethoxy-ethoxy analogue of TMA-2.
+MME was first synthesized by Alexander Shulgin.
+In his book PiHKAL, the minimum dose is listed as 40 mg and above, and the duration listed as 6–10 hours.
+MME received a plus-two rating on the Shulgin Rating Scale.

 Pharmacology

-Shulgin describes in his book an experiment with MME, in which he admistered varying amounts of the drug to mice via injections.
+Alexander Shulgin describes in PiHKAL an experiment with MME, in which he administered varying amounts of the drug to mice via injections.
 Shulgin reports that 7 of the 9 mice injected with MME died as a result.
 After describing his experiment, Shulgin speculates that MME may have an LD50 value of around 60–80 mg/Kg in mice when injected.
 Shulgin describes that one of the mice began convulsing after being administered MME: "[...] the mouse went into a twitching series of convulsions (known as clonic in the trade) and in five minutes he was dead."
-The convulsions Shulgin noted may have been a sympom of serotonin syndrome in the mouse due to MME's affinity towards serotonin transporter in Mus musculus.
+The convulsions Shulgin noted may have been a symptom of serotonin syndrome in the mouse due to MME's affinity towards serotonin transporter in Mus musculus.

-MME's psychoactive effects may result from its affinity towards the 5-HT2A receptor.
-It is highly likely that MME is an agonist at the 5-HT2A receptor because the chemically similar TMA-2 is an agonist at this receptor.
-MME's also has lower affinities towards the 5-HT1B and dopamine D2 receptors as well as the dopamine and serotonin transporters, which may contribute towards MME's biological activity.
-Very little data exists about the pharmacological properties, metabolism, and toxicity of MME.
+Computational modeling predicts that MME has an LD50 of 330 mg/Kg.
+MME is also predicted to be neurotoxic (p=0.63), respiratorically toxic (p=0.69), carcinogenic (p=0.50), and ecotoxic (p=0.57).
+MME is predicted to cross the blood–brain barrier (p=0.79).

 Chemistry

 MME has several isomers.
 MEM is one of them along with EMM.
-According to Alexander Shulgin EEM is not biologically active.
+According to Alexander Shulgin, EEM is not biologically active.
 MEM is biologically active in humans and also possesses an affinity for the 5-HT2A receptor.